szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 The `src` (source) attribute is used to link to the JavaScript file `script.js`.
 This is the file that contains the code that will be executed when the page loads.
 At the moment, the only thing it is doing is alerting the user that your project is going to be awesome.

 In the next lesson, we will learn how to use JavaScript to create a more complex webpage with some actual interactivity.
-For now, let's just review some of the concepts we've learned so far concerning HTML and CSS.
+For now, let's just review some of the concepts we've learned soWEll far concerning HTML and CSS.

 ## Review Questions